iyashpal/employee-test/README.md

 > 🎉Congratulations🎊 project setup is successful now.

 - Want to run the scheduler?
-> If yes, all you have to setup the every minutes cron job which should run the artisan command `php artisan schedule:run`.
+> If yes, all you have to setup the every minutes/seconds cron job which should run the artisan command `php artisan schedule:run`.
 > And in case you want to run it locally run `php artisan schedule:work`.
 You will get realtime command execution in terminal.
+The command is already configured
+> with per minute interval execution in `routes/console.php` file.
+If needed you can change the interval there.

 ## Questions & Answers
 - Is your code testable?